 More about it here:

-Sun, electricity and strategy: Portugal's path to becoming a 100% renewable nation
+Sun, electricity and strategy: Portugal's path to becoming a 100% renewable energy nation

 Aldesa: Spanish construction expertise for European infrastructure

-The Spanish construction company Aldesa, which developed the Azambuja solar park, has more than 50 years of experience in infrastructure development.
-The Madrid-based company operates in 15 countries on three continents and employs more than 2,500 professionals.
-Since May 2020, Aldesa has been 75 percent owned by CRCC International Investment Group, a subsidiary of the China Railway Construction Corporation, while the remaining 25 percent remains with the founding Fernández family.
+The Spanish construction company Aldesa, which took on the development of the Azambuja solar park, has over 50 years of experience in infrastructure development.
+Based in Madrid, the company operates in 15 countries across three continents and employs more than 2,500 professionals.
+Since May 2020, Aldesa has been 75 percent owned by CRCC International Investment Group, a subsidiary of China Railway Construction Corporation, while the remaining 25 percent remains with the founding Fernández family.

-Aldesa operates in various business areas, including infrastructure, energy, building construction, industrial facilities, concessions, and technological solutions.
-The company has established itself as a specialist in complex infrastructure projects, including roads, railways, airports, and marine and hydraulic structures.
-The participation in the Portuguese solar project strengthens Aldesa's strategic positioning in the renewable energy sector on the Iberian Peninsula.
+Aldesa operates in various business sectors, including infrastructure, energy, building construction, industrial plants, concessions, and technological solutions.
+The company has established itself as a specialist in complex infrastructure projects, including roads, railways, airports, and marine and hydraulic engineering structures.
+Its participation in the Portuguese solar project strengthens Aldesa's strategic position in the renewable energy sector on the Iberian Peninsula.

 The collaboration between Neoen and Aldesa demonstrates cross-border cooperation in the development of renewable energies in Europe.
-While Neoen is responsible for project development, financing, and long-term operation, Aldesa provides the technical expertise and construction capacity for successful implementation.
+While Neoen handles project development, financing, and long-term operation, Aldesa contributes the technical expertise and construction capacity for successful implementation.

 Portugal as a pioneer of the European energy transition

-Portugal's 2030 National Energy and Climate Plan was adopted unanimously by Parliament in December 2024 and sets even more ambitious targets.
-Instead of the 80 percent renewable energy originally planned for 2030, this target is to be achieved by 2026.
+Portugal's National Energy and Climate Plan 2030 was unanimously adopted by Parliament in December 2024 and sets even more ambitious targets.
+Instead of the originally planned 80 percent renewable energy by 2030, this target is now to be achieved by 2026.
 The government has more than doubled its targets for solar energy and electrolyzers for hydrogen production and aims to reduce greenhouse gas emissions by 55 percent by 2030 compared to 2005.

-Portugal already completed its coal phase-out in 2021 and plans to phase out gas-fired power generation by 2040 at the latest.
-The country currently has no nuclear, lignite, or hard coal-fired power plants feeding electricity into the national grid.
-The only remaining fossil energy source is flexible gas-fired power plants, which can potentially be converted to green hydrogen power plants.
+Portugal completed its coal phase-out in 2021 and plans to phase out gas-fired power generation by 2040 at the latest.
+The country currently has no nuclear, lignite, or hard coal power plants feeding electricity into the national grid.
+Its only remaining fossil fuel energy source is flexible gas-fired power plants, which can be converted to green hydrogen power plants in the future.

 Portugal's solar expansion is part of a continent-wide trend.
-The European photovoltaic market grew to 65.5 gigawatts of annual capacity additions in 2024, corresponding to an increase of four percent.
-Germany continues to lead the European rankings with 16.1 gigawatts of new capacity, followed by Spain with 9.3 gigawatts and Italy with 6.4 gigawatts.
-Portugal, with 2.0 gigawatts of new capacity, entered the top 10 European solar markets for the first time.
+The European photovoltaic market saw growth in 2024, reaching 65.5 gigawatts of annual new capacity, a four percent increase.
+Germany continues to lead the European ranking with 16.1 gigawatts of new capacity, followed by Spain with 9.3 gigawatts and Italy with 6.4 gigawatts.
+Portugal, with 2.0 gigawatts of new capacity, has broken into the top 10 European solar markets for the first time.

-The normalization of growth rates following the exceptional increases of previous years reflects the maturation of the European solar market.
-After three years of almost continuous doubling with growth rates of 41 to 53 percent, market conditions have stabilized.
-The European solar market was valued at $63.1 billion in 2024 and is expected to continue growing at an annual growth rate of 7.1 percent from 2025 to 2034.
+The normalization of growth rates after the exceptional increases of previous years reflects the maturation of the European solar market.
+After three years of near-continuous doubling with growth rates of 41 to 53 percent, market conditions have stabilized.
+The European solar market was valued at US$63.1 billion in 2024 and is expected to continue growing at an annual rate of 7.1 percent from 2025 to 2034.

-This development is being driven by falling module prices, improved technologies, and a supportive political framework.
+This development is driven by falling module prices, improved technologies, and supportive policy frameworks.
 In many parts of Europe, solar power has already fallen below grid parity, increasing its competitiveness compared to conventional energy sources.
-Combining solar energy with hydrogen production, in which solar-generated electricity is used to produce hydrogen for industrial applications, opens up additional business opportunities.
+Combining solar energy with hydrogen production, where solar-generated electricity is used to produce hydrogen for industrial applications, opens up additional business opportunities.

 Technological innovation and sustainability

-The Azambuja project represents the latest state-of-the-art photovoltaic technology.
+The Azambuja project represents the state of the art in photovoltaic technology.
 The modules used meet current efficiency standards and are designed for a service life of at least 25 years.
 The sophisticated system design optimizes both energy yield and environmental compatibility.

 The importance of solar energy for Portugal's energy future is underscored by the planned development of further large-scale projects.
 In addition to conventional ground-mounted systems, innovative concepts such as floating solar panels are also being developed.
 Europe's largest floating solar park, with a capacity of four megawatts, has already been commissioned in the Alqueva reservoir in southeastern Portugal.
 A second, significantly larger project with a capacity of 70 megawatts is scheduled to follow in 2025.

-These floating systems offer several advantages: They utilize already sealed water surfaces, reduce water evaporation, and can be more efficient, as the cooling effect of the water lowers the module temperature.
-At the same time, they demonstrate Portugal's innovative spirit in developing new areas for solar energy use.
+These floating installations offer several advantages: they utilize already sealed water surfaces, reduce water evaporation, and can be more efficient because the cooling effect of the water lowers the module temperature.
+At the same time, they demonstrate Portugal's innovative approach to developing new land potential for solar energy use.

 Economic impact and jobs

-The construction and operation of large solar parks like Azambuja generates significant economic stimulus in the affected regions.
-Temporary jobs are created during the construction phase in the areas of construction, logistics, and project management.
-Long-term operation requires qualified specialists for maintenance, monitoring, and technical support of the plants.
+The construction and operation of large solar parks like Azambuja generates significant economic growth in the affected regions.
+During the construction phase, temporary jobs are created in construction, logistics, and project management.
+Long-term operation requires qualified specialists for maintenance, monitoring, and technical support of the facilities.

-Local value creation extends across various service sectors, from security services to landscape management and technical maintenance.
-At the same time, the municipality of Azambuja benefits from tax revenues and lease payments, which can contribute to the financing of public infrastructure and services.
+Local value creation extends across various service sectors, from security services and landscaping to technical maintenance.
+At the same time, the municipality of Azambuja benefits from tax revenues and lease payments, which can contribute to financing public infrastructure and services.

-Portugal has taken a pioneering role in Europe through its early investments in renewable energy.
-The continuous development of the regulatory framework, support from European funding programs, and attractiveness to international investors create a favorable environment for further projects.
+Portugal has taken a leading role in Europe through its early investments in renewable energy.
+The continuous development of the regulatory framework, support from European funding programs, and its attractiveness to international investors create a favorable environment for further projects.

 Despite impressive successes, Portugal and other European countries face challenges in further expanding solar energy.
-The need for grid modernization and expansion is growing with the increasing decentralized feed-in of renewable energy.
-Smart grids, energy storage solutions, and flexible consumption management are becoming increasingly important for optimally integrating fluctuating solar power production.
+The need for grid modernization and expansion is growing with the increasing decentralized feed-in of renewable energies.
+Smart grids, energy storage solutions, and flexible demand management are becoming increasingly important to optimally integrate fluctuating solar power production.

 The competition for land between energy production, agriculture, nature conservation, and other uses requires careful planning and innovative solutions.
-Agri-photovoltaics, in which solar modules are installed over agricultural land, and floating solar systems on water bodies can help defuse these conflicts.
+Agri-photovoltaics, where solar panels are installed over agricultural land, and floating solar installations on bodies of water can help to mitigate these conflicts.

-Portugal aims to further expand its position as a European leader in renewable energy.
-The country is becoming a key player in the emerging European hydrogen market by harnessing surplus solar power to produce green hydrogen.
-The flagship project at the Port of Sines is expected to reach an electrolysis capacity of 265 megawatts by 2025, expanding to 2.5 gigawatts by 2030.
+Portugal aims to further strengthen its position as a European leader in renewable energy.
+The country is developing into a key player in the emerging European hydrogen market by utilizing surplus solar power to produce green hydrogen.
+The flagship project in the port of Sines is expected to reach an electrolysis capacity of 265 megawatts by 2025 and expand to 2.5 gigawatts by 2030.

-The successful implementation of the Azambuja solar park demonstrates the feasibility of achieving ambitious climate goals through the consistent implementation of renewable energy projects.
-The project combines technological excellence, ecological responsibility, and economic sustainability, setting new standards for the European energy transition.
-With its thoughtful approach to environmental protection, impressive technical performance, and integration into the national energy strategy, this solar park will serve as a reference project for future developments in Europe.
+The successful completion of the Azambuja solar park demonstrates the feasibility of ambitious climate goals through the consistent implementation of renewable energy projects.
+The project combines technological excellence, environmental responsibility, and economic sustainability, setting new standards for the European energy transition.
+With its well-conceived approach to environmental protection, its impressive technical achievement, and its integration into the national energy strategy, this solar park will serve as a reference project for future developments in Europe.

 Look, this little detail saves up to 40% installation time and costs up to 30% less.
 It's from the USA and patented.